ZMG7 LLC: Pioneering the UAE’s digital asset transformation through global collaboration

 PHOTO

-Abu Dhabi: Gewan Holding, Zodia Markets, and Metalpha Limited have today officially announced the launch of ZMG7 LLC, a partnership set to redefine the global digital asset ecosystem.
-This unique partnership combines the expertise and resources of three powerhouses in finance and digital innovation, with each partner bringing their own distinct strength to the partnership.
+Abu Dhabi, United Arab Emirates: Gewan Holding, Zodia Markets, and Metalpha Limited have officially announced the launch of ZMG7 LLC, a partnership set to redefine the global digital asset ecosystem.
+This partnership combines the expertise and resources of three powerhouses in finance and digital innovation, with each partner bringing their own distinct strength to the partnership.

 Abu Dhabi-based Gewan Holding, renowned for its diverse portfolio of strategic investments across various industry sectors, has long been a driver of innovation in the UAE capital’s financial sector, and beyond.